jllopez/coding_challenge/README.md

 # Coding Challenge

-The purpose of this challenge is to write code and testcases to return the longest word (plain and reversed) in a file.
+Write code to find the longest word in a file as well as the reversed representation of the longest word found.
+Create test cases to verify that the longest word (normal and reversed) is found.

 ## Assumptions